-The City Council of Bend (City), Oregon passed Resolution 3044 in 2016 establishing voluntary GHG emission reduction goals for City facilities and operations of 40% reduction of 2010 baseline year emissions by 2030 and 70% reduction of 2010 baseline year emissions by 2050.
+The City Council of Bend, Oregon passed Resolution 3044 in 2016 establishing voluntary GHG emission reduction goals for City facilities and operations of 40% reduction of 2010 baseline year emissions by 2030 and 70% reduction of 2010 baseline year emissions by 2050.
 The City Council passed another resolution, Resolution 3099, which created a Climate Action Steering Committee (CASC).
 The CASC provided recommended actions to the City Council that encourage and incentivize businesses and residents, through voluntary efforts, to reduce GHG emissions and fossil fuel use considering the voluntary goals.

 Cascade was appointed to the CASC, and actively supported the development of decarbonization pathways that balanced the City's economic vitality, reliability of its energy supply, and environmental goals.
-The CASC authored a plan recommending a set of strategies to guide both the City and the surrounding community in achieving its goals.

 On December 4, 2019, the Bend City Council approved the Climate Action Steering Committee's (CASC) recommendations concerning a pathway to reducing its fossil fuel use by 40% by 2030, and by 70% by 2050.

-Cascade publicly supported the recommendations presented to the City.
-Cascade engaged with Bend City staff and other members of the community to identify ways to help the City meet its targets.
+Cascade publicly supported the recommendations presented to the City and engaged with Bend City staff and other members of the community to identify ways to help the City meet its targets.
 Possible pathways identified at that time included partnerships on the integration of biogas (e.g. biodigester) and possible carbon offset programs.
-Since that time, Cascade has moved forward with a renewable natural gas project at the Knott Landfill in Bend, and has received recent regulatory approval for a voluntary renewable natural gas tariff in Oregon.
+Since that time, Cascade has moved forward with pursuit of a renewable natural gas project at the Knott Landfill in Bend and has received recent regulatory approval for a voluntary renewable natural gas tariff in Oregon.
+More information on these and other projects can be found later in this section.

 The City's current Environment and Climate Committee (ECC) has begun the work of exploring the role of gaseous fuels as part of a decarbonized future.
-Example ECC policies and programs mentioned in recent presentations to the Economic Dev committee include:
+Preliminary ECC recommendations shared with City Council include: